Katsuko Kanai: Entertainment career and later life

 Kanai became a regular cast member on NHK's Uta no Grand Show in 1964, and she won the 1966 Galaxy Award in Television/Individual for her work on the show.
 In 1966, she made her debut at the 17th Kōhaku Uta Gassen, performing "A Lover's Concerto".
 She was one of the founding members of the dancing unit Les Girls, and she sang the theme song for their titular Nippon Television series, "Mini Mini Girl".
 She became the first artist to make four consecutive appearances at Kōhaku Uta Gassen, with her second being a solo performance of "La Bamba" and the last two as part of Les Girls.
 She starred as Spade in the 1969 drama Flower Action 009-1.

 In August 1962, Kanai made her record debut with "Hapsberg Serenade/Namida no Hakuchō", the former a cover of the Shepherd Sisters song.
+In 1966, she and Antonio Koga released the album Let's Sing With The Grand Show as part of Uta no Grand Show.
 By 1969, she had released 23 singles for Nippon Columbia, with her 1965 single "Noche de Tokyo" being a hit.

 During her early singing career, Kanai constantly churned new releases regardless of her own wishes, and juggled time between school, work, and dancing, eventually devoting less time to the latter; since then, she has also spoken about her subsequent experiences with struggling with mental health and developing alopecia areata.
 After spending time at a ballet company in the New York area, she decided to make "Tanin no Kankei" her final song, but it rose to popularity.
-It was Kanai's most successful song at the time, peaking at #7 on the 23 July 1973 Oricon Singles Chart.
+It was Kanai's most successful song at the time, peaking at #7 on 23 July 1973 Oricon Singles Chart.
 "Tanin no Kankei" sold 670,000 copies and was Kanai's first single to chart within the top ten.
 Motohiro Makaino of Nippon Hōsō News Online said that Kanai accelerated the evolution of Masatoshi Sakai's trend of "having veteran female singers who had made their mark in jazz and Latin music sing sexy pop songs".

-She won an Excellent Star Award at the 1973 All-Japan Cable Broadcasting Awards and an Excellence Award at the 1983 Japan Cable Awards.
+Kanai won an Excellent Star Award at the 1973 All-Japan Cable Broadcasting Awards and an Excellence Award at the 1983 Japan Cable Awards.
+Her song "Ai Samazama" was the theme song of the 1982 TBS drama Akai Kankei.
 She also appeared in productions of musicals such as Annie, Anything Goes, and The Five O'Clock Girl.

 Kanai appeared at the 2014 FNS Uta no Natsu Matsuri, singing "Tanin no Kankei" with Yo Hitoto (who also did a cover of the song).
+She starred as Midori Aihara in the 2016 Japanese remake of Miss Granny.
 She won an Achievement Award at the 61st Japan Record Awards in 2019.
-She starred as Midori Aihara in the 2016 Japanese remake of Miss Granny.